witnessmenow/arduino-youtube-api/README.md

 # Arduino YouTube API Library
 A wrapper for the [YouTube API](https://developers.google.com/youtube/v3/docs/) for Arduino.
 Works on both ESP8266 and ESP32.

-Currently the only implemented method is getting channel statistics, but the library can be easily extended.
-Please raise an issue if there is a method you are looking for.

 ![Imgur](http://i.imgur.com/FmXyW4E.png)

 ### Support what I do!